-Our Buffalo, NY non-immigrant visa lawyer is here to help you through this process.
-We can help you with any further immigration matters that you need help with, as well.
+Mr. Irizarry is here to help you through this process.
+He can help you with any further immigration matters that you need help with, as well.

 Every year, there are 10,000 U visas reserved by the USCIS for those who are victims of crimes (particularly violent crimes).
 Far too many people have become victims of crimes including abuse, sex trafficking, assault, kidnapping and more.
 If you are someone who has become a victim of these types of crimes, we can help you apply for a U visa that requires you to work with law enforcement and requires you to fill out form I-918, which you can typically find at any local police department.

 You will need to have documents from law enforcement for you to be able to file for this limited visa.
 In order for you to be eligible for the U visa, you have to have gone to the police.
 Unfortunately, if you do not have this documentation, you will not be able to have your I-918 form signed off on.

 It is completely up to law enforcement whether or not the I-918 form gets signed.
 If you are worried about this, please also note that if your case has gone through courts, judges, or prosecution, they all might be able to sign the form and help you.
 Further, Empire Immigration Law, PLLC has the resources to guide you through this process.

 If you get the U visa, you will also have three years of a valid work permit that can help you get a social security card as well as a driver’s license.
 Once the three years expire, then you can file to adjust your immigrant status to get a green card (lawful permanent residency).
 You may also eventually qualify for U.S. citizenship.

 Once You Have Your Visa: Avoiding Trouble During Your Stay Here

 If you are going to be traveling in the United States with your nonimmigrant visa, avoid trouble by making sure that you have the following things with you at all times:

 - Your entry visa attached to your passport